-A secondary part of my focus is as a doctoral student in the DPhil Sustainable Urban Development at the University of Oxford.
-I will be studying financing sustainable urban development in low income and fast growing cities, for which I am the fortunate recepient of a Clarendon Fund Scholarship.
+A secondary part of my focus is as a Clarendon scholar studying Sustainable Urban Development at the University of Oxford.
+I am using mixed methods to try to understand decentralisation and (local) development in low income and fast growing East & Central African cities.

 The following webpage is a collection of my policy research, academic literature, commentry and talks.
 My current focuses are financing sustainable urban development, global value chains for regional upgrading and climate change in cities.